Camelot Group: International development

-In March 2010, Ontario Teachers' Pension Plan from Canada announced that it was buying Camelot for £389 million.
+In March 2010, Ontario Teachers' Pension Plan from Canada bought Camelot for £389 million.

 In October 2013, Premier Lotteries Ireland, a consortium including the Camelot Group with An Post, won the licence to run Ireland's lottery for 20 years until 2034.

 In January 2018, the Camelot group became the new operator of the Illinois State Lottery in the United States.
 The state of Illinois was the first in the US to privatize its lottery system.

-In February 2023, Allwyn AG announced the successful acquisition of Camelot's UK Lotteries Limited from the Ontario Teachers’ Pension Plan.
-The deal was approved by the United Kingdom Gambling Commission.
-Although Allwyn did not disclose the exact value of the acquisition, it was estimated at 100 million pounds.

 Loss of licence

 A franchise renewal competition was started in 2019 and Camelot group faced multiple competing bids to maintain the contract, including one from Northern & Shell (operator of The Health Lottery).

 In March 2022 the Gambling commission announced that Camelot's National Lottery licence would not be renewed, and the franchise was awarded instead to Allwyn Entertainment Ltd, an international lottery operator owned by the Czech billionaire Karel Komárek.
 Camelot was held as the 'reserve applicant'.

-In November 2022, it was announced Allwyn Entertainment Ltd. had acquired Camelot UK Lotteries Limited.
+In November 2022, it was announced Allwyn Entertainment Ltd. had acquired Camelot UK Lotteries Limited from the Ontario Teachers’ Pension Plan.
+The acquisition was completed in February 2023, after the deal was approved by the United Kingdom Gambling Commission.
+Although Allwyn did not disclose the exact value of the acquisition, it was estimated at 100 million pounds.

 Earnings

-In 2017/18, the average pound (100p) spent on the National Lottery can be expressed as having been divided as follows:
+In 2017/18, the average pound (100p) spent on the National Lottery was distributed as follows: